-On June 1, 2018, FCA's former Chief Executive Officer Sergio Marchionne, together with members of the Group's executive management, presented the Group's 2018-2022 business plan (the "business plan").
-On February 7, 2019, CEO Mike Manley highlighted additional measures to improve operating results in EMEA, APAC with specific focus on China, and in Maserati.
+On June 1, 2018, our former Chief Executive Officer ("CEO") Sergio Marchionne, together with members of the Group's executive management, presented the Group's 2018-2022 business plan.
+During 2019, current CEO Mike Manley highlighted additional measures to improve operating results: in APAC with specific focus on China; Maserati; and in EMEA, including the rationalization of product portfolio plans, primarily for the A-segment and Alfa Romeo, while capitalizing on the market shift from A- to B-segments.

-The business plan and the measures mentioned above build upon the strategic actions taken in the prior plan to generate volume growth and margin expansion through the following:
+The business plan and the additional measures mentioned above build upon the strategic actions taken in the prior plan to generate volume growth and margin expansion through the following:

-- Continued emphasis on building strong brands by leveraging renewals of key products and portfolio expansion; - Through new white space products with particular focus on the Jeep, Ram, Maserati and Alfa Romeo brands; - Improve positioning of Maserati as a luxury brand, bridging product gap with specialty models and redirection of marketing to focus on Levante; - Refocus marketing in China to recently launched products, offer more efficient powertrain combinations and product quality improvements; - Continue to focus on industrial rationalization to deliver cost savings through manufacturing and purchasing efficiencies and implement actions to increase capacity utilization in EMEA; - Implementation of various electrified powertrain applications throughout the portfolio as part of our regulatory compliance strategy; - Continue to explore opportunities to develop partnerships to share technologies and platforms, enhance skill set related to autonomous driving technologies, preserve full optionality and ensure speed to market; and - Maintain a disciplined approach to the deployment of capital and re-establish consistent shareholder remuneration actions.
+- Continued emphasis on building strong brands by leveraging renewals of key products and portfolio expansion; - New white-space products with particular focus on the Jeep, Maserati and Alfa Romeo brands; - Improve positioning of Maserati as a luxury brand, bridging product gap with specialty models, improving cadence of new model introduction, including a fully-electrified line-up, with new leadership team in place, new COO and other key appointments; - Refocus marketing in China to recently launched products, offer more efficient powertrain combinations along with continued product quality improvements, as well as changes in the leadership team; - Continue to focus on industrial rationalization to deliver cost savings through manufacturing and purchasing efficiencies and implement actions to increase capacity utilization, including local production of certain Jeep products, in EMEA; - Implementation of various electrified powertrain applications throughout the portfolio, supplemented with third-party agreements for the purchase of regulatory credits, as part of our regulatory compliance strategy; - Continue to explore opportunities to develop partnerships to share technologies and platforms, enhance skill set related to autonomous driving technologies, preserve full optionality and ensure speed to market; and - Maintain a disciplined approach to the deployment of capital and re-establish consistent shareholder remuneration actions.

 We continue to assess the potential impacts of operationalizing and implementing the strategic targets set out in the business plan, including re-allocation of our resources.
-The recoverability of certain of our assets or Cash-Generating Units ("CGUs") may be impacted in future periods.
-For example, our product development strategies may be affected by regulatory changes as well as changes in the expected costs of implementing electrification, including the cost of batteries.
+The recoverability of certain of our assets or cashgenerating units may be impacted in future periods.
+For example, our product development strategies may be affected by regulatory changes as well as changes in the expected costs of implementing electrification, including the cost of batteries, or in relation to any future business plans or strategies developed as part of partnerships and collaborations.
 As relevant circumstances change, we expect to adjust our product plans which may result in changes to the expected use of certain of the Group's vehicle platforms.
-In addition, recoverability of certain vehicle platforms, particularly in EMEA, depends on the development and launch of additional vehicles with forecasted volumes and margins largely in line with our business plan.
 These uncertainties could result in either impairments of, or reductions to the expected useful lives of, these platforms, or both.